-I’ve shared several Sloppy Joe recipes, like Sloppy Joe Biscuit Bake and of course classic Sloppy Joes.
+I’ve shared several Sloppy Joe recipes, like Sloppy Joe French Bread Pizza and of course classic Sloppy Joes.
 But I think I have a new favorite with this Sloppy Joe Tater Tot Casserole.
 It’s got all the delicious sweet and tangy flavors I remember about Sloppy Joe night as a kid, in an updated one-skillet version with a crunchy tater tot crust.

 Do you remember eating sloppy joes as a kid?
 I remember always being super excited about Sloppy Joe night – those sandwiches were always so fun to eat!
 My kids love the sweet and tangy taste of sloppy joe sauce too, and I love how versatile the sauce is.
 I can make anything from Pizza to pasta to this Skillet Sloppy Joe Tater Tot Casserole.
 It’s similar to a Shepherd’s Pie, with lots of meat and veggies in a rich and flavorful sauce and topped with potatoes – I just happened to opt for the tater tot variety instead of the mashed kind that take another hour to make.
 It’s all about the time savers friends!